back

 A process infographic is similar to a timeline one, but instead of depicting time spatially, it is a step-by-step visual representation of the course of action.
 It usually has a left to right or a zig-zag direction of the steps.

 In fact, many brands use a character to make their brand story more relatable and easy to remember.
-Colonel Sanders, Tony the Tiger, and in more contemporary times, the endless virtual assistants and chatbots you see every day are visual and imaginary characters that help people learn easily and quickly.
+Colonel Sanders, Tony the Tiger, and, in more contemporary times, the endless virtual assistants and chatbots you see daily are visual and imaginary characters that help people learn easily and quickly.

 neta.jpg